DenisVasilev05/Auto_Service/README.md

 ### Technician Workflow

-*Log in with a staff account that has the `TECHNICIAN` role (seed script creates a few).*  The dashboard lists today's jobs and upcoming appointments.
+*Log in with a staff account that has the `TECHNICIAN` role (username: tech1 or tech2 or tech3 ...) (seed script creates a few).*  The dashboard lists today's jobs and upcoming appointments.
 Technicians can:

 * Start an appointment → status becomes **IN_PROGRESS**.
 * Complete an appointment → customer is notified & can review.